 Metal Detecting Ghost Towns

 Ghost towns are communities that used to thrive, but for one reason or another were deserted.
-While the backstories to these towns are fascinating, they also offer a great place to metal detect.
+While the backstories to these towns are fascinating, metal detecting ghost towns can uncover a new layer of stories.
 Just like with any other hunt, research, preparation, and safety go a long way for a productive expedition.

 In the U.S., most ghost towns are in the western part of the country.
 That’s because many towns were built and then abandoned during the gold rush in the mid-19th century.

 Because of the laws surrounding federal land and historic places, it’s best to metal detect ghost towns that are not tourist destinations or listed on the National Register of Historic Places.
 Local tourism associations can point you in the right direction on this if you’re not sure.
 Always ask.

 Metal detecting and relic hunting ghost towns listed on the National Register of Historic Places is a felony.
 Don’t do it.

 There are plenty of books that explain the history of an area.
 Some of these, such as Garrett’s Ghost Town Treasures, are geared directly toward treasure hunters.
 The book features interesting stories and possible places to find and detect.

 Old maps are another way to plot out where you may dig up some good finds.
 The best hunting sites are the ones that have not had many detectorists searching over the years.